JulioCz36/TP1-ProgrVJ-I/README.md

 # Trabajo Práctico Nº 1 - Parte 1 | Programación de Videojuegos I 🎮

-Este proyecto fue desarrollado como parte del **Trabajo Práctico Nº 1** de la materia, con el objetivo de comenzar a crear videojuegos 2D y comprender el manejo de eventos de teclado en tiempo real.
+This project was developed as part of the **first practical assignment** for the course *Video Game Programming I*, with the goal of starting to create simple 2D games and understanding real-time keyboard event handling.

-## 📝 Consigna
+## 📝 Task

-Crear un programa que permita a un personaje:
-- Desplazarse horizontalmente (eje X).
-- Realizar saltos en pantalla.
+Create a program that allows a character to:
+- Move horizontally (X axis).
+- Perform jumps on screen.

-## ⚙️ Tecnologías usadas
+## ⚙️ Technologies used

 - C++
 - SFML
 - Visual Studio

-## 🖼️ Créditos y Licencia de Assets
+## 🖼️ Credits & Asset License

-Los recursos gráficos utilizados en este proyecto provienen de:
+The graphic resources used in this project come from:

 - **CHARACTER ANIMATION ASSET PACK**
 - **CITY STREET TILESET PACK**

-Estos paquetes fueron creados por **Mucho Pixels**, un estudio especializado en pixel art para videojuegos.
-> El paquete **CHARACTER ANIMATION ASSET PACK** es completamente gratuito y se puede usar en proyectos comerciales, con las siguientes restricciones:

-- No está permitido redistribuir directamente los archivos.
-- No se pueden utilizar como parte de un logotipo o marca registrada.
+These packs were created by **Mucho Pixels**, a studio specialized in pixel art for games.

+> The **CHARACTER ANIMATION ASSET PACK** is completely free for commercial use, with the following restrictions:

+- Direct redistribution of the files is not allowed.
+- Cannot be used as part of a logo or registered trademark.

-🔗 Sitio oficial: [www.muchopixels.com]
+🔗 Official site: [www.muchopixels.com]

-## ▶️ Cómo ejecutar
+## ▶️ How to run

-1. Descargar la carpeta **"Instalador"**.
-2. Dentro encontrarás todos los archivos necesarios y un archivo ejecutable:
+1. Download the **"Instalador"** folder.
+2. Inside you’ll find all necessary files and an executable file:
    **`TP1-ProgrVJ-I.exe`**
-3. Ejecutá el `.exe` directamente para jugar.

-> ⚠️ No borrar ni mover los archivos que acompañan al ejecutable.
-El juego depende de ellos para funcionar correctamente.
+3. Run the `.exe` directly to play.

+> ⚠️ Do not delete or move the accompanying files.
+The game depends on them to run properly.

-## 👨‍💻 Autor
+## 👨‍💻 Author

-**JulioCZ**
-1° Cuatrimestre – Año 2025
-Tecnicatura en Diseño y Programación de Videojuegos
+**JulioCZ** - Technical Degree in Video Game Design and Programming